Former state senator calls for resignation of County Auditor Gill

 SIOUX CITY -- Former Iowa State Senator Rick Bertrand is calling for the immediate resignation of Woodbury County Auditor Pat Gill.

-Woodbury County District Court Judge Patrick Tott ruled, Aug.
-28, to void absentee ballot request forms sent out by Gill.
-At issue was Gill's decision to send absentee ballot request forms to over 56,000 registered voters that had their personal information, like names, dates of birth and voter pin numbers -- filled in.
+Woodbury County District Court Judge Patrick Tott ruled Friday to void absentee ballot request forms sent out by Gill.
+At issue was Gill's decision to send absentee ballot request forms to over 56,000 registered voters that had their personal information -- like names, dates of birth and voter pin numbers -- filled in.

 To date, roughly 14,000 absentee request forms had been returned to Gill's office.